couchand/oracular/README.markdown

 As you can see, a field spec uses a binary boolean-valued operator, one of `=`, `!=`, `<`, `<=`, `>`, and `>=`.
-In each case, where one side is the name of the field (dot-referenced on the root object), and the other side is a literal of the same type.
+In each case, one side is the name of the field (dot-referenced on the root object), and the other side is a literal of the same type.
 In these examples we used the string `"Customer"`, the special value `null` (meaning no value), and the built-in `TODAY`, which is the current date.